 Remember that the incremental changes to Meetings deployments are small.
 It is probable that your users are not affected directly by the modifications on a week-by-week basis.
 You enable any new features with your account settings, meaning that you are in control of your users' experience.

 So that you may prepare effectively during holiday periods, the streams may not update until the typical routine resumes.

 Managing Critical Issues

 Realistically, even with the introduction of a preparatory stream, CaféX understands that critical issues can affect either of the deployment streams.
-If necessary, CaféX can roll back or accelerate the API-Preparatory or API-Main streams.
+If necessary, CaféX can roll back or accelerate the Main stream.